-- 10.7 Please list the different assessment methods used.
+10.7 - Please list the different assessment methods used.
 Please provide weblinks to the guidance for the assessment methods.
+N/A

-In our planning system, always reports on heritage/nature are necessary.
-The EiA is implemented.
-The HIA is used increasingly, but not mandatory. - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?
+10.8 - Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?

-There is a national capacity building strategy in relation to World Heritage conservation, protection and management but there are some deficiencies in its implementation
+There is a national capacity building strategy in relation to World Heritage conservation, protection, presentation and management that is effectively implemented